apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 ```

-We use static analyzing, which classifies the subgraphs(tasks) based on
+We use static analyzing to classify the subgraphs(tasks) based on their attributes.
-their attributes.

 2. Constructing family cost model
 ```python